Prasann2004/AutoRust/Readme.md

 # AutoRust

-AutoDiff is a Rust library for automatic differentiation and linear regression.
+AutoRust is a Rust library for automatic differentiation and linear regression.
 It provides a simple and efficient way to perform differentiation and linear regression using computational graphs.

 ## Features